 Response Frequency Percentage

-Assistant teacher 19 95%

-Senior teacher 1 5%

 Head teacher 0 0%

 Deputy head teacher 0 0%

+Senior teacher 1 8%

+Assistant teacher 11 92%

-Total 20 100%
+Total 12 100%

-The figure shows that most teachers are the assistant teachers in the classroom.(95%)

-Therefore it shows that the administration should be involved in their provision.
+The figures show that most teachers are the assistant teachers in the classroom.
+Therefore it shows that the administration should be involved in provision of them.